weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/trouble-shooting-dashboard.md

 ![Obtain service token for Weave Cloud](weave-cloud-token-screenshot.png)

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-weave-cloud-a-sign-up-for-weave-cloud-a-name-cloud-probes-a-launch-the-weave-cloud-probes"><a name="cloud-probes"></a>Launch the Weave Cloud Probes</h3>
+<h3 id="setup-troubleshooting-dashboard-with-weave-scope-sign-up-for-weave-cloud-launch-the-weave-cloud-probes">Launch the Weave Cloud Probes</h3>

 Launch the Weave Cloud probes using the token you obtained when you signed up for Weave Cloud: